Sigh.

 Some folks boil theirs.
 Most here add a generous spoonful of golden syrup.
 I prefer black pepper and chilli—and so does Tony, of course.
 My usual method involves slow cooking the beef in water with peppercorns, whole chilli, and garlic cloves.
 But recently, I tried something different.
 No water.

 Here’s how it goes: rinse your piece of corned beef and rub it all over with seasoning.
 I used crushed garlic and plenty of freshly ground black pepper.
-Then wrap it tightly in layers of kitchen paper, followed by a snug foil coat.
+Then wrap it tightly in layers of baking paper, I found a waxed variety that works best, followed by a snug foil coat.
 Pop it into your slow cooker—no water, remember—and let it cook low and slow.
 Mine went in at 6am before work and had a full ten hours to transform.

 Photograph?
 No chance.
 We ate it all.
 LOL.